geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 The particles in the above example only fulfill the purpose of visualizing the convection pattern.
-A more meaningful use for particles is to attach &ldquo;properties&rdquo; to them.
+A more meaningful use for particles is to attach "properties" to them.
 A property consists of one or more numbers (or vectors or tensors) that may either be set at the beginning of the model run and stay constant, or are updated during the model runtime.
 These properties can then be used for many applications, e.g., storing an initial